Robert Freeman Asleson

-From 1988–2010, Asleson served as president of The Redalen Group.
-He later co-founded the Children’s Literature Comprehensive Database.
+From 1988 to 2010, Asleson served as president of The Redalen Group.
+He later co-founded the Children's Literature Comprehensive Database.

 He was chairman of the board of directors of the Information Industry Association (1979).
 He was a member of the board of the National Micrographics Association (now part of AIIM), where he received a Distinguished Service Award in 1977.
-He was a member of the National Advisory Board for the Library of Congress’s Center for the Book and the National Commission on Libraries and Information Science: Task Force on Public and Private Sector.
+He was a member of the National Advisory Board for the Library of Congress's Center for the Book and the National Commission on Libraries and Information Science: Task Force on Public and Private Sector.
 He was active in the creation of major library protocols and standards, including Z39.50.
 He attended the White House Conference on Library and Information Services in 1979.

 He wrote and lectured extensively on the evolution of the information industry and in particular on the transition from micropublishing to electronic databases.

 Asleson died in 2010 of prostate cancer at his home in Bethesda.